Caring Through COVID Questions

 Our staff receive regular education and training and they are equipped with the knowledge and PPE to safely care for residents including those diagnosed with COVID-19 and those recovering from the virus.

-We are preparing for an especially challenging flu season given our ongoing fight against COVID-19, and the information below includes measures we have in place to help stop the spread of both the flu and COVID-19.
+The information below includes measures we have in place to help stop the spread of both the flu and COVID-19.

 Flu Vaccine.
 The CDC recommends a yearly flu vaccine as the first and most important step in protecting against flu viruses.
 While there are many different flu viruses, a flu vaccine protects against the viruses that research suggests will be most common.
 Upon consent, we administer the flu vaccine to all our residents.
 Additionally, all of our employees are required to get the flu vaccine, which we administer onsite if needed.